 Vampire Shrimp care is generally the same as with other types of aquarium shrimp.
 Avoid copper as it is fatal.
 Keep Ammonia, Nitrite and Nitrate levels in check.
 Keep water parameters stable, and be careful with medications.
 Vampire Shrimp care should be easy provided good fish keeping habits are present: regular partial water changes, frequent water testing, avoiding over feeding, avoiding overstocking, and the like.

-Vampire Shrimp need a decent amount of water volume to feed, so the bigger the better.
+Vampire Shrimp need a decent amount of water volume to feed, so the bigger the tank, the better.
 A 20 gallon aquarium can be a good tank size to start with.
-Of the 20 gallon tanks, a 20 gallon long tank can be a good choice because the dimensions are 30″ x 12″ x 12″.
+Of the 20 gallon tanks, a 20 gallon long tank can be a good choice because the dimensions are 30 x 12 x 12.
 A 30 inch length means there is a decent amount of aquarium bottom to walk on.
 The 12 inch height means it isn’t very hard to keep the water current moving quickly throughout the tank.

 Environment & Water Parameters